 Applying to Step Up to Social Work

 Applications for the next Step Up to Social Work cohort have now closed.
-Those who are shortlisted for interview will be invited to an assessment centre which will be held in June/July and following success, applicants will be offered a trainee contract to start the degree programme in January 2024.
+Those who are shortlisted for interview will be invited to an assessment centre and following success, applicants will be offered a trainee contract to start the degree programme.

 Frequently asked questions about Step up to social work

-I am due to have a baby in January 2024, can I still apply?
+I am due to have a baby during the course of the Step Up programme, can I still apply?

 What are Step Up to Social Work applicants expected to know?